 Product Security Engineer, Honeywell

 At Honeywell, I learned industry standard practices for securing new product introductions.
-I wrote training and documentation for SD Elements; an external tool used to help project managers proactively create and implement their own security requirements at early stages in the agile software development life cycle.
-This assignment helped me learn the uses, purpose, and importance of security requirements in secure software development.
+I was a part of their transition to agile software development, and wrote training and documentation for SD Elements; an external tool used to help project managers proactively create and implement their own security requirements at early stages in the agile software development life cycle.

 I spent time Threat Modeling various products, and gained experience using industry-standard tools for this practice.
 I also learned about open-source scanning, binary scanning, static and dynamic analysis, final security reviews, as well as other common security practices.